Capital Financing Policy

 The University also will prepare consolidated revenue reports on a quarterly basis using the format in bond disclosure documents.

 The University will report on five ratios that provide information about the University’s (including KU Endowment) overall financial health.
-The definitions for these ratios can be found in Strategic Financial Analysis for Higher Education: Identifying, Measuring and Reporting Financial Risks (Seventh Edition).
+The definitions for these ratios can be found in Strategic Financial Analysis for Higher Education: Identifying, Measuring and Reporting Financial Risks (Seventh Edition and Update).

 The following five strategic financial ratios, when considered together and over time, will help to provide a clear, high level, assessment of the overall financial health of the University and its individual campuses.
 These ratios will be projected over a five year time frame for planning purposes.